OwenChen2028/dingo-bot/README.md

 node deploy-commands.js
 ```

-This will register your bot's commands with Discord.
+This registers your commands with Discord.

 ## Step 5: Start the Bot